jessebraham/usda-sr26-sqlite/README.md

 Microsoft Access.
 Neither of these worked for me, so I wrote this to download the ASCII version, unzip it, and parse the data into a sqlite3 database.

+### To Do:
+- Implement code to populate tables with data from appropriate files
+- Documentation